 For information on URI’s minor in mathematics, see the end of this section.

 Faculty: Professor Baglama, chairperson.
-Professors Beauregard, Eaton, Finizio, Kaskosz, Kulenovic, Merino, and Wu; Associate Professors Bella, Comerford, Medina-Bonifant, and Thoma; Assistant Professors Barrus and Kinnerseley; Professors Emeriti Clark, Datta, Driver, Fraleigh, Grove, Ladas, Lewis, Roxin, Schwartzman, and Verma.
+Professors Eaton, Kaskosz, Kulenovic, Merino, and Wu; Associate Professors Bella, Comerford, Medina-Bonifant, and Thoma; Assistant Professors Barrus, Chavez Casillas, Kinnerseley, Sharland, and Perovic; Professors Emeriti Beauregard, Clark, Datta, Driver, Finizio, Fraleigh, Grove, Ladas, Lewis, Roxin, Schwartzman, and Verma.

 BACHELOR OF ARTS